canonical/uss-tableflip/doc/ubuntu_release_process.md

 cannot apply the patch and put you into a subshell and ask you to fix and then quit refresh.
 The source of the issue is that the release branch needs the upstream changes to ensure the patch still applies.
-Do the following to fix the patch
+Do the following to fix the patch:

-    $ new-upstream-snapshot -v
+    $ new-upstream-snapshot -v --skip-release
     $ (refresh-fix)(hostname) cloud-init % quilt push -f
     $ (refresh-fix)(hostname) cloud-init % git checkout 528366820bb48c13957d0c58afc2a46a3ba84bef cloudinit/config/tests/test_ubuntu_advantage.py
     $ (refresh-fix)(hostname) cloud-init % git checkout 528366820bb48c13957d0c58afc2a46a3ba84bef cloudinit/config/cc_ubuntu_advantage.py
     $ (refresh-fix)(hostname) cloud-init % quilt refresh
     $ (refresh-fix)(hostname) cloud-init % exit 0

-You will be prompted to commit the updated debian/changelog and it will mention that you need to supply an SRU bug number.
-In our case, we are not releasing so we can leave the string unchanged.
-It will reprompt you to add one now; you can simply just exit with no changes.
-Now debian/changelog is updated but not committed.
-You need to commit like so:

-    $ version=$(dpkg-parsechangelog --show-field Version | awk -F'-0ubuntu1' '{print $1}')
-    $ git commit -m "update changelog (New upstream snapshot $version)" debian/changelog
+Follow the prompt to commit the updated debian/changelog.

 Revert your changes to the two files: